Obama previews jobs speech, challenges Republicans

 Congressional Republicans have been lukewarm on the idea, with some saying the White House should focus on measures such as broad tax reform that would have a more lasting impact on the economy.

-Richard Trumka, president of the 12 million-member AFL-CIO, the largest U.S. labour coalition, urged Obama last week to act with "boldness" with an ambitious jobs program and said unions would be judging his plan as they decide where to throw their support in the campaign.
+Richard Trumka, president of the 12 million-member AFL-CIO, the largest labor coalition, urged Obama last week to act with "boldness" with an ambitious jobs program and said unions would be judging his plan as they decide where to throw their support in the campaign.

 Other ideas under review include tax breaks for businesses to encourage hiring, a mortgage relief program to help struggling homeowners and training program to help the long-term unemployed at no cost to companies.